dave-the-scientist/navargator/README.md

 How can I run NaVARgator?
 -------------------------

 NaVARgator can be run as an online tool or by installing it and running it on your own computer.
-The online version has restrictions on the size of trees and the type of clustering it can do, and can be found [right here, soon](www.google.com).
+The online version has restrictions on the size of trees and the type of clustering it can do, and can be found [right here, soon](www.compsysbio.org/navargator).
 The local version of the software has no limits, but does require you to install it.

 ### Installation instructions

 Coming soon.
-For now, just ensure you have Python (2 or 3) installed, as well as the Python packages numpy, flask, and tkinter, and pull from this github repository.
-Then, in that directory, start it with `python navargator.py`.
+To install the current development version, ensure you have Python (2 or 3) installed, as well as the Python packages numpy, flask, and tkinter.
+Then you can clone this github repository.
+Finally, navigate into that cloned directory and start it with the command `python navargator.py`.
+You can use the interface to locate a phylogenetic tree in newick format, or a previously saved navargator session (.nvrgtr file).
+To directly load one of those files, use the command `python navargator.py INPUT_FILE`.